panzi/embedplayer/README.md

 ### prev()

-Play the previous video in playlist.
+Play the previous video from the playlist.
 Currently only supported for YouTube playlists.

 Example: